United States Soccer Federation: Men

 The one sanctioned second-division men's outdoor soccer league is the USL Championship (USLC).
 Previously, the second North American Soccer League had second-division status, sharing it with the USL in the 2017 season, but the NASL was denied second-division sanctioning for 2018 due to considerable instability in the league; the league effectively folded at that time.

 The USLC was sanctioned as the United States' lone Division II men's outdoor soccer league in 2018.
 Formed in 2010 as a result of the merger of the former USL First Division and USL Second Division, the USL Championship was sanctioned as Division III league from 2011 to 2016 before becoming provisionally sanctioned as a Division II league for 2017, and receiving full Division II sanctioning in 2018.

-The USL Championship has expanded almost three-fold since its first season in 2011 to include 35 teams in the 2020 season, with the league divided into two conferences, Eastern and Western.
+The USL Championship has expanded almost threefold since its first season in 2011 to include 35 teams in the 2020 season, with the league divided into two conferences, Eastern and Western.
 The USLC is the world's largest Division II professional league by number of teams.
-Since 2014, valuation of USL Championship clubs have increased five-fold.
+Since 2014, the valuation of USL Championship clubs has increased fivefold.
 In revenue, 2018 Championship clubs saw a 28% increase over 2017 numbers on an average of ticketing, sponsorship, merchandise, and ancillary revenue generation.

 The USLC also holds a broadcast agreement with ESPN that sees 20 regular season games televised nationally on ESPN2, ESPNews and ESPN Deportes in addition to national broadcast of the USL Championship Final, which in 2019 was aired on both ESPN2 and ESPN Deportes.
 The league's remaining regular season games are broadcast nationally on ESPN+, with 22 of the Championship's clubs also holding local broadcast agreements.
 The USL Championship's broadcast agreement was made possible in large part by a major investment by USL with league technology partner Vista Worldlink to establish a USL Broadcast Center out of Fort Lauderdale, Fla.

 The second NASL had no official tie to the former NASL that operated from 1968 to 1984, although some of the teams shared names with their historic counterparts.
-Unlike MLS that is a single-entity operation, the second NASL, like the old NASL, had no salary cap and players were contracted by the individual teams.
+Unlike MLS, which is a single-entity operation, the second NASL, like the old NASL, had no salary cap, and players were contracted by the individual teams.
 The season was a split format (similar to that of many leagues in Latin America) that features seven teams, including one Puerto Rican team.
 Previous to the reorganization of the NASL in 2009, the USL First Division operated as the professional second-division league in the United States.
-However, a dispute among its teams and ownership led to the creation of the NASL which applied for and was awarded by USSF second division status.
-The 2010 season was played as a combined USL/NASL league format before NASL officially separated in 2011.
+However, a dispute among its teams and ownership led to the creation of the NASL, which was awarded second division status by the USSF.
+The 2010 season was played as a combined USL/NASL league format before the NASL officially separated in 2011.